 Avoid crash diets

 While lots of extreme diet fads are still in circulation at the moment, it is actually a bad idea to go down this route for a variety of reasons, including the fact that crash diets actually decelerate your metabolic rate.

 This is because in certain cases, diets which require you to dramatically cut your daily intake of calories will cause your body to break down muscle tissue for energy, and muscle requires more energy than fat cells to maintain, hence why people with higher muscle mass have faster metabolisms.

-When you inevitably come off a diet, your body will more likely replace its energy stores with fats rather than with new muscle cells, so it is better to reduce your calorie intake more slowly and reach a sustainable level, rather than veering between two extremes with crash dieting.
+Experts at a clinic for private weight loss surgery explain that when you inevitably come off a diet, your body will more likely replace its energy stores with fats rather than with new muscle cells.
+So it is better to reduce your calorie intake more slowly and reach a sustainable level, rather than veering between two extremes with crash dieting.